The-Marcy-Lab-School-Assignments/f24-swe-sr-2-3-swe-sr-2-3/README.md

 ### Response 3

+The grid-template-areas property allows you to define the grid layout in a more visual way by naming specific areas of the grid.
+This is especially useful when you want to see the page layout in a more visual style that mirrors the webpages layout.

+On the other hand, grid template columns and rows are two properties that define the size of the said portions within a CSS grid.
+They're used together to create a grid layout.

+You would prefer to use grid template areas when you have a complex layout with more clearly defined portions.
+This option can also be more useful when you need to rearrage the layout by changing the names of areas instead of adjusting the line numbers of the grid.
+On the contrary, you'd want to use grid template columns and rows whenever you need a finer say over the sizes of individual columns and rows.
+Doing so would allow you a more flexible layout which can also be more manageable when there isn't clear regions that need to be named.

 ## Prompt 4

 Explain the `min-width` and `max-width` keywords in media queries.
 How do they help create responsive breakpoints for different screen sizes?

 ### Response 4

+ The `min-width` querie targets devices that have a viewing port equal or greater than the specified value which is mainly used for larger screen sizes.
+On the other end, `max-width` targets devices that have a viewport width that's less than or equal to the specified value.
+This is typically used for adding styles with smaller screens.

+ The min and max width queries assist in creating more responsive breakpoints for different screen sizes by allowing a web application to adapt to different screen sizes without breaking the layout of the webpage which is essential for offering an amazing user experience.

 ## Prompt 5